-FLORIDA WORKERS COMPENSATION ACT ATTORNEYS IN JACKSONVILLE
+FLORIDA WORKERS COMPENSATION ACT ATTORNEY IN JACKSONVILLE

 The Florida Workers’ Compensation Act was established to help injured and/or ill employees and their families overcome the financial issues that result from work-related injuries and illnesses that occur within the state of Florida, outside the coverage of any type of federal coverage.
 If you are injured as a result of a work-related incident, or if you develop a condition or disease as a result of the type of work you do, your employer’s workers’ compensation coverage may entitle you to medical, partial wage replacement and possibly permanent damage benefits.